 Firstly, let the batter rest for 30 minutes after mixing.
 This allows the pudding to rise taller and become airy in the oven.
 I’ve read that it’s even better if the batter rests overnight so if you have the time and patience, go ahead and let it rest overnight.

 Secondly, make sure to preheat your cast iron skillet, pan or baking dish in the oven before adding the batter.
 Preheat your oven to 450, then preheat your skillet for 10 minutes.

 Lastly, make sure the oil you are using is hot, hot, hot.
 Avoid using olive oil, and opt for more saturated fats like clarified butter or shortening (no one said this dish was healthy!)
 Pour into the preheated pan and preheat the oil.
 Doing this allows the pudding to have the most beautiful crust once it finishes baking.

 I was ecstatic when I saw my beautifully risen pudding out of the oven.

 Top that beauty with some bangers, mash and gravy and you’re all set.
-You could put in the extra effort and make gravy from scratch but when I watched the chef on the TV show use gravy powder, I decided to do the same.
+You could put in the extra effort and make gravy from scratch for extra deliciousness.

-I could have the yorkshire pudding alone it was so darn delicious.
+I could have the Yorkshire pudding alone it was so darn delicious.
 Buttery, airy, with a golden crisp bottom, it was hard to stop it.
-Next time I see toad in the hole on a menu, I won’t hesitate to order it!
+Next time I see a toad in the hole on a menu, I won’t hesitate to order it!